Have you been wondering how to become a therapist and what a career in therapy is like?

 The new technology opens the door to novel ways of practicing therapy.
-You can now freelance as a therapist, help people across the world, and do it with minimal investment compared to having a physical office.
+You can now freelance as a therapist and help people from across the world, with minimal investment.
 However, be mindful of the ethical dilemmas (as well as legal requirements) of such practice.

 Is becoming a therapist right for you?

 So, you are ready to invest time, money, and effort into becoming a therapist?
 Kudos to you!
 There is one last thing to look into: what it takes to be a good therapist?